 Set family fitness goals

 - Post goals on the refrigerator, along with a way to track everyone’s progress.
 Cheer each other on as goals are achieved!

 - Train together for a charity walk or run.

 - Get pedometers and have a contest to see who takes the most steps in a given week.

-- Limit sedentary “screen time” (computer, video games, TV) to no more than 2 hours per day.
+- Limit sedentary screen time (computer, tablets, video games, TV) to no more than two hours per day.

-- Encourage your children to sign up for some form of physical activity.
+- Encourage your kids to sign up for some form of physical activity.
 Everyone can find something they enjoy.
-Team sports, individual sports (swimming, tennis), dance, or martial arts are all good options.

 - Support your child by making a commitment to practices and showing up for games or performances.

 - Fire Up Your Feet: National PTA initiative encouraging families to walk more to and from school—and in daily life—while keeping track of their steps.